All Products

 References

-Elements of a policy: A policy in RAM describes the specific content of an authorization and consists of basic elements such as Effect, Action, Resource, Condition, and Principal.
+Policy elements: A RAM policy is used to describe the content of an authorization.
+A policy consists of basic elements such as Effect, Action, Resource, Condition, and Principal.

-Policy structure and syntax: Learn about the syntax and structure of a policy to create or update the policy.
+Policy structure and syntax: Learn about the structure and syntax of policies to create or update them.

-Manage permissions for multiple O&M engineers using RAM: If your enterprise has various O&M requirements, you can use RAM to control the permissions of each type of O&M engineer for easier management and control.
+Use RAM to manage the permissions of multiple O&M engineers: If your enterprise has various O&M requirements, you can use RAM to control the permissions of each type of O&M engineer to simplify permission management and control.

-Control access to Alibaba Cloud resources based on IP addresses: You can use RAM to allow users to access your cloud resources only from specified IP addresses.
-This enhances access security.
+Use RAM to restrict the IP addresses that can be used to access Alibaba Cloud resources: You can use RAM to allow users to access your enterprise's cloud resources only from specified IP addresses.
+This improves access security.

-Control access to Alibaba Cloud resources based on time: You can use RAM to allow users to access your cloud resources only within a specified period.
-This enhances access security.
+Use RAM to restrict the period of time during which RAM users can access Alibaba Cloud resources: You can use RAM to allow users to access your enterprise's cloud resources only during a specified period.
+This improves access security.